Top five choices for the best deer hunting knife

-Cold Steel SRK: My SRK (acronym stands for Search and Rescue) and I go back to 1990, when I moved west and started backcountry deer and elk hunting.
+Cold Steel SRK: My SRK (acronym stands for Survival Rescue Knife) and I go back to 1990, when I moved west and started backcountry deer and elk hunting.
 Because of the weight factor, I needed a survival knife that was also an effective hunting knife.
 The SRK was a superb choice with a six-inch blade and a non-slip Kraton handle, the knife did everything I ever needed.
-The knife was so effective, two of my elk hunting buddies got one.
+The knife was so effective, two of my elk hunting buddies bought SRKs.
 I loaned out my SRK at deer camps, and it got used a lot.
 It has dressed out at least 50 deer and been used on several elk.
 I’m not looking for a replacement.

-Cold Steel Master Hunter: As good as the SRK is, the Master Hunter may be the best hunting knife on the market, IMHO.
-It has a four-inch, drop point blade, the same Kraton non-slip handle as the SRK and a very nice, safe sheath.
+Cold Steel Master Hunter: As good as the SRK is, the Master Hunter could well be the best mid-range hunting knife on the market, IMHO.
+It has a four-inch, drop-point blade, the same Kraton non-slip handle as the SRK and a very nice, safe sheath.
 The knife is lightweight, and handles well.
 Read the review.

 Buck 110 Folder: This famous Buck started the folding hunting knife craze in the 60s, and was a standard at the deer camps in Mississippi.
 At the camp, we were seldom far away from camp or a road, and a survival knife was not necessary.
 In fact, most of the hunters took their Buck and a water bottle and that was all the survival gear they thought about.

 Friends of mine have used their 110s for at least 30 years, and they don’t see the need for a different hunting knife.
 It’s hard to argue with their success.